deanbgarlick/containerized_microservices_nlp_pipeline/README.md

 python local_test/end_to_end_test.py
 ```

-The service can be called on a csv conatining an index column and a column named 'message' containing the string representation of emails as present in data/emails.csv .
+The service can be called on a csv containing an index column and a column named 'message' containing the string representation of emails as present in data/emails.csv .
 This is done using the command line utility run_service_for_dataset.py

 ```
 python run_service_for_dataset.py --input_filename data/emails.csv --output_filename data/results.csv